Store Recommendation System

 As always, it is important to keep your token safe.
 A common practice is to set the token in an .env file or export it as a variable.

-Initialize Vecto and Ingesting Data
+Initialize Vecto and Data Ingestion

-class and supplying it with our recommendation_system
+We'll begin by initializing the Vecto class and supplying it with our recommendation_system Vector Space ID and authentication token.

 from vecto import Vecto